By Lambert Strether of Corrente.

 Stay safe out there!

 • “Endothelial dysfunction in COVID-19: an overview of evidence, biomarkers, mechanisms and potential therapies” [Nature].
-From October 2022, still highly germane: “Mounting evidence suggests that SARS-CoV-2 infection leads to multiple instances of endothelial dysfunction… Direct SARS-CoV-2 infection or indirect effect arising from SARS-CoV-2 infection leads to endothelial dysfunction in pan-vasculature, which results in the development of .” • It’s just a cold!
+From October 2022, still highly germane: “Mounting evidence suggests that SARS-CoV-2 infection leads to multiple instances of endothelial dysfunction… Direct SARS-CoV-2 infection or indirect effect arising from SARS-CoV-2 infection leads to endothelial dysfunction in pan-vasculature, which results in the development of multi-organ tissue injury.” • It’s just a cold!
 Handy graphic:

 • Taibbi on Bill Maher (sigh).
 Worth a listen: